Unconditionally verifiable blind computation: Verification

 While in the actual protocol, at step $i$, Alice computes $\delta_i$ as a function of $s_{<i}$ which in turn is calculated from $b_{<i}$ and $r_{<i}$, we can rewrite the circuit from Figure \ref{fig:devfig1} in such a way that the values $\delta_i$ are part of the initial state, without affecting causality as they do not interact with anything until after the corresponding $b_i$ has been generated.
+This intuition is made rigorous in Equation \ref{e-consist} via the inclusion of projections to ensure consistency.
 This will allow us to reorder all the operators $U_i$ to the end to obtain the new circuit shown in Figure \ref{fig:devfig2}.
 Note that Figure \ref{fig:devfig2} is not an actual run of the protocol, it is a mathematical equivalent of Figure \ref{fig:devfig1} where the values of $b_i$ have been fixed to permit us to commute the operators as depicted.
 However in the following proof we have considered any general deviation performed by Bob, that is to say we consider any arbitrary $U_i$ operators.